genderkit/genderkit/_articles/eflornithine.md

 If you have very light coloured facial hair or minimal facial hair growth, and [shaving]({% link _articles/shaving.md %}) is effective at reducing the visibility of your facial hair, eflornithine might be unnecessary.

-Eflornithine appears to only be effective for some people, and a significant proportion of people discontinue treatment because they see little or no effect from eflornithine {% cite vaniqua %}.
+Eflornithine appears to only be effective for some people, and a significant proportion of people stop using Eflornithine because they see little or no effect from eflornithine {% cite vaniqua %}.

 ### How do I get eflornithine?